41 Cruise Essentials You Shouldn’t Cruise Without

 For your cruise, research and check if your cabin has USB ports—if so, a power outlet extender with extra USB-A ports (as mentioned in #4) suffices.
 If not, you may want to bring a USB charging station for multiple devices.

-If you have many devices that need charging, we recommend an extra charging station—we use one with USB-A and USB-C ports.
+If you have many devices needing charging, we recommend an extra charging station—one with USB-A and USB-C ports.
 Don’t risk a dead camera or phone during port outings.

 You can keep all cables, chargers, and power outlets organized in a cable/electronic case like this one that we use.